Connie Britton On Dirty John & The

 The 51-year-old actress has portrayed multiple beloved characters that will go down in small-screen history, like Taylor and James, but her latest role is her first foray into true crime peak TV, and this character is a Britton we’ve never seen: ingenuous.
 We’re used to a Connie Britton character that has their sh-t together, at least one that's more wise than the people around her.
 But in Dirty John, Britton plays Debra Newell, a beautiful, well-to-do interior designer who seemingly has it all, until she meets John (Eric Bana), a charismatic con man.

-I talked to Britton about the “unromantic” thriller, Debra’s perceived naivety, and Julia Roberts’ lackluster matchmaking skills.
+I talked to Britton about the “unromantic” thriller, Debra’s perceived naivety, and Julia Roberts’ lacklustre matchmaking skills.

 Dirty John is the perfect show to binge.
 So, Netflix is the perfect forum for it, but it's interesting to me that they released it on Valentine's Day [Editor's Note: After debuting on Bravo in late 2018, the series hit Netflix Canada on February 14].